Mohammed-a-ali01/Project-1/README.md

 ![](Images/daniel-3.png)

-This map shows a different view of the problem.
+* Analysis: This map shows a different view of the problem.
 In absolute terms, Alaska and Connecticut may not have many fraudulent transactions, but they are more than 1% relative to their total number of transactions.

 - Finally, a scatter plot was created, allowing us to see the combination of the finding of both maps.
 ![](Images/daniel-4.png)